How does therapy help?

 1. Assess your circumstances

 Our first meeting will focus on assessing your current circumstances and therapy goals.
-From there, we can better determine what type of therapy is right for you, what it will entail, and how you can incorporate therapy into your busy schedule.
-In addition, I may recommend relevant reading or growth-oriented tasks for you to complete outside of our therapy sessions.
+From there, we can better determine what type of therapy is right for you and how you can incorporate therapy into your busy schedule.
+In addition, I may recommend relevant reading or tasks for you to work on outside of our therapy sessions.
 It is very important that you take an active role in your healing.

 2. Build a relationship

-Our first session is meant to function as a two-way interview.
-I’ll get to know you, and you’ll get to know me.
-My goal is to better understand your primary issues and concerns, as well as your life experiences leading up to this first meeting.
-You are welcome and encouraged to ask questions too.
+Our first session is a two-way interview to ensure that we are compatible.
+My goal is to better understand your concerns as well as your life experiences leading up to our first meeting.
+You are welcome and encouraged to ask questions.
 It is important to establish a client/therapist relationship that is supportive and honest.
 In fact, a positive relationship with your therapist is one of the most accurate predictors of success in therapy.
-Each client/therapist relationship will be unique but certain values and themes are true for all sessions, and you can expect the following:
+Each client/therapist relationship will be unique but certain values and themes are true for all sessions.
+You can expect the following:

 Please register on the client portal to schedule your first appointment.